Frequently Asked Questions about Computing at the Center for Theoretical Biological Physics.

 Q: How do I find and link application libraries?

-A: Each supercomputer has installed a set of application libraries/tools, and mostly put at the path as: /opt/apps/, e.g. on DAVinCI, under the path /opt/apps, the application libraries include BOOST, FFTW, HDF5, NETCDF, PYTHON3, etc. For a particular library, you may ask for help to build, or try to build by yourself.
-To link a library, use "-I" and/or "-L" flags, e.g. "-I/opt/apps/Intel/2011.0.013/mkl/include/fftw" to use the FFTW head files.
-The "-L/opt/apps/Intel/2011.0.013/mkl/lib/intel64" to link the intel64 library.
-To correctly link the libraries is critical to successfully and correctly compile a particular program.
-More research will be helpful before selecting and compiling the libraries for a particular program.
+A: Each supercomputer has a set of application libraries/tools installed, and mostly put at the path as: /opt/apps/, e.g. on NOTS, under the path /opt/apps/software, and you can find then by the command “module spider”.
+The application libraries include BOOST, FFTW, HDF5, NETCDF, PYTHON3, etc. For a particular library, you may ask for help to build, or try to build by yourself.
+To link a library, use "-I" and/or "-L" flags, e.g. "-I/opt/apps/software/MPI/GCC/7.3.0/OpenMPI/3.1.2/FFTW/3.3.8/include" to use the FFTW head files.
+The "-L/opt/apps/software/MPI/GCC/7.3.0/OpenMPI/3.1.2/FFTW/3.3.8/lib " to link the FFTW library.
+Correctly linking the libraries is critical to successfully compiling a particular program.

 Q: What is MPI?